ilourt/gocker/README.md

 It is possible to disable automatic reload in development.
 In order to do this simply change the value of **WATCH** to anything different than true in the **.env** file.
 In this case you will have to relaunch <pre>$> docker-compose up</pre> each time you want to rebuild.

+For dependencies management [dep](https://github.com/golang/dep) is used.
+Be carefful, it is now in alpha mode but must become the future official tool to manage dependencies.
+If you prefer you can disable it by setting the value od **GO_DEP** to false in the *.env** file.

+In the Dockerfile, there is the creation of a user to create file on the disk as non root user.
+By default the user is *ilourt* with a UID of *1000*.
+You can change these values in **.env** file.

+> To know the uid of your current user use the following command: <pre>$> id </pre>

 **Production**

 ```sh